All images used in this website, including all the blogs

 Finding budget-friendly accommodation is key to keeping your Grenadian adventure affordable.
 Thankfully, Grenada offers several options beyond fancy resorts.

 Guesthouses and locally owned apartments or villas offer a more authentic experience and are often significantly cheaper than hotels.
-Websites like Airbnb and Booking.com have a good selection in Grenada.
-Look for places slightly outside the main tourist hubs like Grand Anse to find better deals.
+Look for places slightly outside the main tourist hubs, like Grand Anse, to find better deals.
 These often come with kitchen facilities, allowing you to prepare some of your own meals and save on dining out.
-Plus, you'll often get valuable local tips from your hosts.
+Plus, you can get valuable local tips from your hosts.

 While not as prevalent as in some other Caribbean islands, Grenada does have a few hostels or budget-friendly shared accommodations.
 These are fantastic for solo travellers or those keen to meet other like-minded adventurers.
 Dorm rooms are the most economical option, and hostels often have communal kitchens and social areas, making it easy to connect with fellow travellers and share tips.